 A single purchase of our 400g tub will last 30 days, in contrast to a single purchase of liquid collagen sachets, which will typically only last 10-14 days.
 Although pills and gummies may last longer, as mentioned above, they provide a significantly lower serving of pure collagen across the duration of use.
 For example, a bottle of capsules or gummies may last 60-90 days, but you would need 26 capsules or over 260 gummies to get the same amount of collagen that you would get from a 13,000mg serving of our powder, meaning that the bottle would only last two - four days for the same sized dose .
 On the basis that 13,000mg of powder is around two dessert spoons (depending on your spoon size of course!), then adding this to your morning smoothie would certainly be far easier and more palatable than swallowing 26 pills or chewing 260 gummies!!

 The ease with which the body absorbs food and fluid from the gut is referred to as bioavailability.

 Edible Health conducted considerable research into the world’s leading manufacturers of collagen.
 We ultimately selected the global leader within the food, health & nutrition, (bio)medical, and pharmaceutical sectors.
 Our research convinced us that their state-of-the-art production facility is one of very few globally that can deliver a product of superior quality.
 As a result, all our products are premium-grade, ultra fine powders designed to be quickly and easily absorbed into the bloodstream.
-Studies have shown the appearance of our collagen peptides in the bloodstream within 15-20 minutes of consumption.

 Many collagen brands will try and tell you that the molecular weight of collagen (how big the collagen molecules are) determines the rate of absorption.
 We also believed this.
 However, due to the market leading research of our supplier, we now know this not to be true; molecular weight does not impact efficacy or speed of absorption.